thylinao1/Deep-Learning-for-Content-Based-Filtering/DEEPMOVIEMATCH_README.md

 - **MovieLens Dataset** – University of Minnesota research lab
 - **Two-Tower Architecture** – Inspired by YouTube's recommendation system (Covington et al., 2016)

----

-## 📄 License

-MIT License - See LICENSE file for details

----

-## 📧 Contact

-**Questions or collaboration?** Open an issue or reach out!

----

-*Built with ❤️ for exploring the intersection of deep learning and recommendation systems*